pwlypandapants/Spindle/Familiars 2.md

-“No. I can only sense Zach’s thoughts normally, but they are so charged with emotion now it’s like he’s speaking them out loud to me.
+“No. I can only sense Zeke’s thoughts normally, but they are so charged with emotion now it’s like he’s speaking them out loud to me.
 He is my bond,” Ixanae said like this was the most normal thing in the world.